AppaBaba/CocoPi/Database/README.md

 very large databases when you browse the web.

 Databases do not have to always be huge it can be also small for a small group of people or just for searching on the computer.
-While it would be very easy jut to use the LibreOffice Database that is already install on this raspberry pi 5, there will be some other examples shown.
+While it would be very easy just to use the LibreOffice Database that is already install on this raspberry pi 5, there will be some other examples shown.